thexovc/buyMeACoffeeWeb3.0/README.md

 - React: Front-end framework for building the user interface.
 - Solidity: Programming language for writing smart contracts on the Ethereum blockchain.
-- [Add other technologies used in your project]

 ## Getting Started

 ### Prerequisites

 - Node.js: Make sure Node.js is installed on your machine.
-- [Add any other prerequisites]

 ### Installation